JasonLocklin/Dissertation/General/Discussion.md

 sensitive to an inability to orient to the left.
-Experiment 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing spatial working memory and temporal estimations tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008; @Clower1996].
+Experiment 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing using spatial working memory and temporal estimations tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008; @Clower1996].
 The